 When you envision yourself as a planner, what do you see?
 Do you see weddings?
 Birthday parties?
 Fundraising events?
 Black tie galas?
 Community festivals?
 Large staged events?
 Corporate meetings?
 Sporting events?

-As I discuss in the free four-part event planning training series, Three Steps to Become an Event Planner, once you decide to go into event planning, you need to narrow down your focus to a specific "niche" or two.
+As I discuss in the free Into to Event Planning video course, once you decide to go into event planning, you need to narrow down your focus to a specific "niche" or two.
 A niche is an area of specialty in which you will focus your career.
 In the same way that doctors have an area of specialty, and teachers choose a subject and age range to teach, you too need to narrow down your interests in the event planning industry.

 If you think about it, it makes sense.
 Someone who needs a wedding planner wouldn't hire someone who also plans sporting events and beer festivals.
 A client who is looking for someone to plan their black tie gala for 2,000 people isn't going to hire someone who specializes in planning children's birthday parties.